redox-os/book/src/communication.md

 # Communication

 There are several ways to communicate with the Redox team.
-[Chat](./chat.md) is the best way, but you can connect with us through some other channels as well.
+The [chat](./chat.md) is the best way, but you can connect with us through some other channels as well.